 The diverse, self-administered work of Ensemble Modern never stops questioning musical and concert conventions.
 Its members are indefatigable in their search for expressive, artistic sonic positions of our times, delivering authentic performances of these positions.

-Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, the German Ensemble Academy, the Hessen State Ministry for Higher Education, Research and the Arts, and the GVL.
-The Ensemble Modern musicians thank the Aventis Foundation for financing a chair in their ensemble. hr2-kultur is Ensemble Modern’s cultural affairs partner.
+Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, the German Ensemble Academy, the Hessen State Ministry for Higher Education, Research and the Arts. hr2-kultur is Ensemble Modern’s cultural affairs partner.

 - Heiner Goebbels' opera ›Landscape with distant relatives‹ in St. Pölten, Berlin, Mulhouse, Amsterdam, and Frankfurt a.M.

 - EMO tour to Brussels, Cologne and Frankfurt a.M. on behalf of György Ligeti's 80th birthday

 - Premiere of Harrison Birtwistle's ›Theseus Game‹ for ensemble and two conductors at the RuhrTriennale in Duisburg

 - First South Korean tour with concerts in Seoul and at Tongyeong International Music Festival

 - Premiere of Sandeep Bhagwati's ›RASAS‹ and Charlotte Seither's ›Living Garden‹ in Frankfurt a.M. - the last two of altogether ten commissions by Ensemble Modern and the city of Frankfurt for the millennium program ›Frankfurt 2000‹

 - Salvatore Sciarrino's ›Luci mie traditrici‹ in Frankfurt a.M.